baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     Compression 98, Key (86, 63, 170, 66): 2.1875 Mega Bytes
     Compression 98, Key (86, 79, 170, 66): 2.24609375 Mega Bytes

-For now I'm not considering compression 98: ``PPMd version I, Rev 1``, and compression 18 ``IBM TERSE (new)`` - these seem like a rare choice.
-So the choices for bytes 8 and 9 of the master key are:
+For now I'm not considering compression 98: ``PPMd version I, Rev 1``, and compression 18 ``IBM TERSE (new)`` - these seems like a rare choice.
+If in the end we don't have a master key that successfully decrypts the ZIP we can still come back and loosen the assumptions.
+For now, the choices for bytes 8 and 9 of the master key are:

     213, 66
     87, 66